 The state water plan puts forth a goal of 50,000 acre-feet per year to come from alternative ag water transfer mechanisms (ATMs).
 This objective appears viable, however, while the concept of ATMs is simple, the implementation is likely to be challenging as the myriad details are worked out.
 Saved consumptive use water must be delivered or credited to the lessor.
 Delivery to a distant user requires cooperation from other parties, and it must not injure other water rights, including junior water rights that may, for example, rely on the lessor's irrigation return flows.
 The quantity must also be accurately measured and verified.

 Q: How will ag water lease agreements be structured?

-A: It is unlikely that any one method will be universally accepted statewide (SWP, 6-116).
+A: It is unlikely that any one method will be universally accepted statewide (SWP, 6-116) for some time.
 Alternative ag water transfers will have to be tailored to conditions specific to each basin and will require collaboration among farmers, land owners, ditch companies, lessees and state agencies.

 A few ATMs already exist.
-One example is the North Sterling Irrigation Company, which for the last decade has been guaranteeing water for the Xcel power plant near Brush.
+One example is the North Sterling Irrigation Company, which for over a decade has been guaranteeing water for the Xcel power plant near Brush.
 Xcel pays the irrigation company an annual base fee plus a delivery fee if water is actually needed and delivered.
-So far, no water has been needed, so the irrigation company has simply received the annual base fee, much of which gets passed on to their participating shareholders.
-In ten years, the irrigation company has received over $1.6 Million in payments from Xcel, much of which is passed on to the participating landowners.
+So far, no water has been needed, so the irrigation company has simply received the annual base fee, To date, the irrigation company has received nearly $2 Million in payments from Xcel, much of which is passed on to the participating landowners.